-1.2.1 Pay is usually uprated annually from 1 September.
+- 1.2.1 Pay is usually uprated annually from 1 September.
 The pay uplift for 2019/2020 (with effect from 1 September 2019) was 2.5 per cent and the pay uplift for 2020/2021 (with effect from 1 September 2020) was also 2.5%.
-In addition, the bottom pay point for sergeants has been removed with effect from 1 September 2020.
-All sergeants on pay point 1 on 1 September 2020 moved, on that date, to pay point 2.
+A revised Annex F has now been published which incorporates these increases.
+See Branch Board circular 010-2021 In addition, the bottom pay point for sergeants was removed with effect from 1 September 2020 moved, on that date, to pay point 1 on 1 September 2020 moved, on that date, to pay point 2.
 This means that newly promoted sergeants in their first year will get an increase of 5.9% above the previous pay point 1.
-More information with regards to the implementation of this change can be found in Branch Board circular 011-2020.

-On 25 November 2020 the Chancellor announced the Spending Review.
+More information with regards to the implementation of this change can be found in Branch Board circular 011-2020 and the revised pay scale is set out in Annex F, as circulated under Branch Board circular 010-2021. - 1.2.2 On 25 November 2020 the Chancellor announced the Spending Review.
 In this he said there would be a pause on public sector pay increases, meaning that there will be no uplift payments in September 2021, other than for those earning below £24,000, for whom an uplift of £250 has been announced.
-At the time of writing the method of paying this uplift has not been determined but is the subject of the PRRB remit letter published on 17 December 2020.
+This has been recommended in the latest PRRB report, which has just been published and has been accepted by the Home Secretary.